wangywUST/talk-20260427/slides.md

 # ViewFusion · Physical Significance

-### Reasoning Step → Physical Operation

-### Multi-source Consistency

-Conclusions from different viewpoints must be geometrically consistent.

-Conclusion: The reasoning structure is the linguistic expression of spatial physical constraints.
+Each **reasoning step** corresponds to a physical operation, and conclusions from different viewpoints must remain **geometrically consistent**.
+The reasoning structure is the linguistic expression of spatial physical constraints.

 | Reasoning Step | Physical Operation |
 |------------|------------------------------|